OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 <figure markdown>
   ![Motivating Scenario](motivation.png){width="700"}
-  <figcaption>Figure 1: The available plans of our motivating scenario.</figcaption>
+  <figcaption>Figure 1: The different deployment variants.</figcaption>
 </figure>

 ## Requirements

-We need to fulfill the following requirements to follow this step-by-step tutorial.
+We need to fulfill the following requirements to follow this step-by-step guide.

 - A machine having Ubuntu22.04 LTS installed
 - Ipv6 support, thus, WSL is no suitable